txjmp/bo/readme.md

 	* used by Load, Save, GetNextKey methods
 * Flds: fields defined for recs stored in Table's.RecMap
 	* a map where key is field name and val is field's value type
-	* used by Rec's Get/Set methods and CreateOrderBy
+	* used by Rec's Get/Set methods to validate field name
-	* currently Get/Set methods do not use the field type to validate a request
+	* used by CreateOrderBy to convert stored string value to appropriate type
+	* value types: str, int, float, date, dateTime, bool, bytes
+		* int is int64, float is float64
+		* date uses var DateFormat (yyyy-mm-dd) when converting between string and time.Time
+		* dateTime uses var DateTimeFormat (yyyy-mm-dd hh:mm:ss)
 * RecMap: record container
 	* key is record's database key value
 	* value is pointer to a Rec object